 - Demonstrate an understanding of a variety of media and techniques. - Analyze in writing an artwork using the formal elements and principles of design. - Understand artworks within their social, cultural, and historical contexts.

 "No Show" Course Policy

-Students will be automatically withdrawn from the course if they do not complete all assignments due in Moodle by Sunday of Week 1.
-This is to ensure that the class is a good fit for you this term.
+Students will be automatically withdrawn from the course if they do not complete all assignments due on Sunday of Week 1.
+This is to ensure the class is a good fit this term.